TejalGitthub/Weather-Application/README.md

 3. Install frontend dependencies:

-   npm install
+   **npm install**

  4. Start the frontend server

-   npm start
+     **npm start**

      This will start the frontend on http://localhost:3000.

 #### Step 5: Running the Application

-1.To run the backend and frontend applications, follow the instructions below.
+1. To run the backend and frontend applications, follow the instructions below.

-2.Start the frontend server:
+2. Start the frontend server:

   Navigate to the frontend directory and run following command in terminal:

-  npm start
+  **npm start**

   Running npm start will automatically open the application in your browser at http://localhost:3000.

 3. Start the backend server:

    Navigate to the backend directory and run following command in terminal:

-node index.js
+   **node index.js**

-4. Sign Up: Register a new user by providing a username, password, and role (user or admin).
+4. Sign Up: Register a new user by providing a name, username, password, and role (user or admin).

 5. Login: Use the registered credentials to log in.

 6. Weather Search: Users with the role of "user" can search for weather data of a city.
-This feature is only accessible by users with the "user" role.
-An active internet connection is required to fetch weather data from the external weather API.
+This feature is only accessible by users with the "user" role. **An active internet connection** is required to fetch weather data from the external weather API.

 7. Admin Dashboard: Admin users can view the weather search reports.

 ### API Usage